Latent trajectory studies: the basics, how to interpret the results, and what to report

-To ease the use of LGMM/LCGA step-by-step in this symposium guidelines are presented which can be used for researchers applying the methods to longitudinal data, for example the development of PTSD after trauma .
-The guidelines include how to use the software Mplus to run the set of models needed to answer the research question: how many latent classes exist in the data?
-The next step described in the guidelines is how to add covariates/predictors to predict class membership using the three-step approach.
-Lastly, it is described what the essentials are to report in the paper.
+To ease the use of LGMM/LCGA step by step in this symposium (Van de Schoot, 2015) guidelines are presented which can be used for researchers applying the methods to longitudinal data, for example, the development of posttraumatic stress disorder (PTSD) after trauma (Depaoli, van de Schoot, van Loey, & Sijbrandij, 2015; Galatzer-Levy, 2015).
+The guidelines include how to use the software Mplus (Muthén & Muthén, 1998–2012) to run the set of models needed to answer the research question: how many latent classes exist in the data?
+The next step described in the guidelines is how to add covariates/predictors to predict class membership using the three-step approach (Vermunt, 2010).
+Lastly, it described what essentials to report in the paper.